Electric vehicles

 These policies have multiple benefits in addition to rapidly reducing emissions across the 2020s.
 40,000 deaths a year are exacerbated by air pollution across the UK.
 A 2030 ban could reduce air pollution by 68% by the same date, saving lives and improving all our health, as well as £300mn in NHS costs.
 93% of the public think that EVs have advantages over their petrol and diesel equivalents.

-34851733984_d4a7b7b651_bOver 100,000 people could be employed in producing electric cars by 2030 if the ban is brought forward and could reinvigorate the British car industry, including through new gigafactories.
+34851733984_d4a7b7b651_bOver 100,000 people could be employed in producing electric cars by 2030 if the ban is reintroduced, and could reinvigorate the British car industry, including through new gigafactories.
 As electricity is cheaper than petrol and diesel, car owners can spend six times less on fuel.
-Electric cars and vans will be as cheap to buy as conventional equivalents by the mid-2020s.
-A 2030 petrol and diesel ban would add £7bn to the economy directly, and be save £20bn compared to a 2040 ban.
-This doesn’t include a £2bn saving from reducing oil imports, with oil imports halving between now and 2035 if this ban is implemented, increasing energy security.
+Electric cars and vans will be as cheap to buy as conventional equivalents by 2030.
+A 2030 petrol and diesel ban adds £7bn to the economy directly, and saves £20bn compared to a 2040 ban.
+This doesn’t include a £2bn saving from reducing oil imports, with oil imports halving between now and 2035 if this ban is reintroduced, increasing energy security and making Britain less dependent on overseas oil producing countries.